apoorvbits7/flipkart-final/README.md

 ### GUI Snapshots

-<center>Use the Dashboard to Bulk Upload and Download Images!</center>
+Use the Dashboard to Bulk Upload and Download Images!
 ![Analyze](https://something-corona.s3.ap-south-1.amazonaws.com/flipkart/1.PNG)